Roger Bresnahan

-Roger Philip Bresnahan (June 11, 1879 – December 4, 1944), nicknamed "The Duke of Tralee", was an American player and manager in Major League Baseball (MLB).
-As a player, Bresnahan competed in MLB for the Washington Senators (1897), Chicago Orphans (1900), Baltimore Orioles (1901–02), New York Giants (1902–1908), St. Louis Cardinals (1909–1912) and Chicago Cubs (1913–1915).
+Roger Philip Bresnahan (June 11, 1879 – December 4, 1944), nicknamed "the Duke of Tralee", was an American baseball player and manager in Major League Baseball (MLB).
+As a major-league player, Bresnahan competed for the Washington Senators (1897), Chicago Orphans (1900), Baltimore Orioles (1901–02), New York Giants (1902–1908), St. Louis Cardinals (1909–1912) and Chicago Cubs (1913–1915).
 Bresnahan also managed the Cardinals (1909–1912) and Cubs (1915).
 He was a member of the 1905 World Series champions.

-Bresnahan began his MLB career as a pitcher.
+Bresnahan began his career as a pitcher.
 He also served as an outfielder, before becoming a regular catcher.
-For his MLB career, Bresnahan had a .279 batting average in 4,480 at bats and a 328–432 managerial win–loss record.
+For his major-league career, Bresnahan had a .279 batting average in 4,480 at bats and a 328–432 managerial win–loss record.
 Bresnahan popularized the use of protective equipment in baseball by introducing shin guards, to be worn by catchers, in 1907.
 He also developed the first batting helmet.

 After retiring as a player, Bresnahan remained active in professional baseball.
 He owned the minor league Toledo Mud Hens and coached for the Giants and Detroit Tigers.
-He was elected to the National Baseball Hall of Fame in 1945 by the Veterans Committee.
+In 1945, Bresnahan was elected to the National Baseball Hall of Fame.

 Early life

-Bresnahan was born on June 11, 1879, in Toledo, Ohio.
+Roger Philip Bresnahan was born on June 11, 1879, in Toledo, Ohio.
 He was the seventh child of Michael and Mary Bresnahan, who had immigrated to the United States from Tralee, Ireland.
 Bresnahan used to claim that he was also from Tralee, and early in his life, he earned the nickname "The Duke of Tralee".

 Bresnahan began playing baseball in grade school, becoming one of the best known sandlot baseball players.
 He continued to play baseball at Toledo's Central High School.

-Career

-Early career (1895–1902)

 At 16, Bresnahan signed with a semi-professional team from Manistee, Michigan.
 After he graduated high school, Bresnahan signed with Lima of the Ohio State League, where he played primarily as a pitcher, but also as a catcher in 1895 and 1896.

+Major-league career

+Washington Senators (1897)

-On August 10, 1897, the Washington Senators of the National League (NL) in Major League Baseball (MLB) purchased Bresnahan from Lima.
-He began his MLB career as a pitcher, throwing a six-hit shutout in his MLB debut against the St. Louis Browns on August 27, 1897, recording three strikeouts and walking two batters.
+On August 10, 1897, the Washington Senators of the National League (NL) purchased Bresnahan from Lima.
+He began his major-league career as a pitcher, throwing a six-hit shutout in his debut against the St. Louis Browns on August 27, 1897, recording three strikeouts and walking two batters.
 He had six hits in 16 at bats (a .375 batting average) and had a 4–0 win–loss record for the 1897 Senators.
 However, the Senators released Bresnahan after the season over a salary dispute, when he attempted to hold out for more money.
 The Senators offered Bresnahan $2,000 ($ in current dollar terms), but Bresnahan wanted $2,400 ($ in current dollar terms).